 - 1 Tablespoon Freeze-dried strawberry powder (I used Honey Berry)

-- Few drops Pink or red food colouring (optional, see notes)
+- Few drops Pink or red food colouring (optional)

 - 2-3 Tablespoons Freeze-dried strawberry pieces